lilianweng/lil-log/_posts/2020-04-07-the-transformer-family.md

 ## Attention and Self-Attention

-*Attention* is a mechanism in the neural network design that a model can learn to make predictions by selectively attending to a given set of data.
-The amount of attention is controlled by learned weights and thus the output is usually formed as a weighted average.
+*Attention* is a mechanism in the neural network that a model can learn to make predictions by selectively attending to a given set of data.
+The amount of attention is quantified by learned weights and thus the output is usually formed as a weighted average.

-*Self-attention*, as its name suggests, is a type of attention mechanism where the model makes estimation for one part of a data sample by relating to different parts of the observation about the same sample.
+*Self-attention* is a type of attention mechanism where the model makes prediction for one part of a data sample using other parts of the observation about the same sample.
 Conceptually, it feels quite similar to [non-local means](https://en.wikipedia.org/wiki/Non-local_means).
 Also note that self-attention is permutation-invariant; in other words, it is an operation on sets.

-There are various of forms of attention / self-attention, the Transformer ([Vaswani et al., 2017](https://arxiv.org/abs/1706.03762)) adopted the *scaled dot-product attention*: given a query matrix $$\mathbf{Q}$$, a key matrix $$\mathbf{K}$$ and a value matrix $$\mathbf{V}$$, the output is a weighted sum of the value vectors in the value matrix, where the weight assigned to each value slot is determined by the dot-product of the query with all the keys:
+There are various forms of attention / self-attention, Transformer ([Vaswani et al., 2017](https://arxiv.org/abs/1706.03762)) relies on the *scaled dot-product attention*: given a query matrix $$\mathbf{Q}$$, a key matrix $$\mathbf{K}$$ and a value matrix $$\mathbf{V}$$, the output is a weighted sum of the value vectors, where the weight assigned to each value slot is determined by the dot-product of the query with the corresponding key:

 $$